Sir Robert Alexander Baillie of Polkemmet, 4th Bt.1

 Sir Robert Alexander Baillie of Polkemmet, 4th Bt. was born on 24 August 1859.1 He was the son of Thomas Baillie and Elizabeth Ballingall.1 He married Isabel Wilkie, daughter of David Elliot Wilkie, on 13 July 1887.1 He died on 16 October 1907 at age 48.1

-He graduated from Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).1 He gained the rank of Major in the service of the Australian Squadron, King's Colonial Imperial Yeomanry.1 He succeeded to the title of 4th Baronet Baillie, of Polkemmet, Linlithgowshire [U.K., 1823] on 2 April 1896.1
+He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)1 He gained the rank of Major in the Australian Squadron, King's Colonial Imperial Yeomanry.1 He succeeded as the 4th Baronet Baillie, of Polkemmet, Linlithgowshire [U.K., 1823] on 2 April 1896.1

 Children of Sir Robert Alexander Baillie of Polkemmet, 4th Bt. and Isabel Wilkie